Maxims . . . throw light on various puzzling problems, and so on. - Rudolf Steiner (Knowledge of the Higher Worlds, "Preface to the Third Edition")

 There is nothing wrong with that.
 Here you may learn the art of building walls of subsumed reservations too.
 Mind the link to one of the site's presupposed reservation pages on top of almost any page.

-With 〰 - along with - suggests a statement with parts that could be "tailored" from fragments or sayings by one or more by others.
-'With' can also be used for shuffled gist and when statements and phrases of others get twisted and turned to become more or less unrecognisable.
-In such cases, 'With' suggests some influence or other.
+With ⁓ along with [see 'de' above] - suggests a statement with parts that could be "tailored" from fragments or sayings by one or more by others.
+'With' can also be used for shuffled gist and when statements and phrases of others get moulded into wiser statements.
+In such a case, 'with' suggests some influence or other.

-Long notes may be indented (This is an indentation).
+Long notes may be indented (This line is indented).

 Bennett, Bo.
 Logically Fallacious: The Ultimate Collection of over 300 Logical Fallacies.
 Updated Academic ed.
 Sudbury, MA: eBookIt.com., 2013.

 Buzan, Tony.
 Buzan's Study Skills: Mind Maps, Memory Techniques, Speed Reading.
 Consultant ed.
 James Harrison.
 Repackaged ed.
 Harlow, Essex: BBC Active / Pearson Education, 2011.

 Buzan, Tony.
 Use Your Head.
 Harlow, Essex: BBC Active / Pearson Education, 2011.